Skip to content

 kind create cluster --config my-config.yaml

-By default, a Kind cluster is only accessible at 127.0.0.1 (from the current host).
-When using a remote Docker engine (or a mapped docker.sock), you must adjust this setting, as 127.0.0.1 resolves to the internal address of your workspace.
+For security reasons, a kind cluster is configured by default to be accessible at 127.0.0.1.
+When using a remote Docker engine, it's necessary to adjust this setting, as the IP address resolves to the internal address of the current workspace.

-To make the cluster accessible on the host network, change the listening address to 0.0.0.0 (or the appropriate IP, if using a remote engine) in your cluster configuration file:
+To make the cluster accessible on the network of the running host, change the listening address to 0.0.0.0 (or to a specific host IP):

 yaml